 Author’s Note: All subsequent Scripture quotations and paraphrases are taken from the New American Standard Version unless otherwise stated.

 Vision is a characteristic that a leader needs to be successful.
 It allows them to see their thoughts or ideas, so they start to formulate plans that can bring this vision forward.
-In The Student Leadership Challenge, Five Practices for Exemplary Leaders, “They see pictures in their mind’s eye of what the results will look like even before they’ve started their project, much as an architect draws a blueprint or an engineer builds a model” (Kouzes and Pozner 2008, 13).
+In The Student Leadership Challenge, Five Practices for Exemplary Leaders, “They see pictures in their mind’s eye of what the results will look like even before they’ve started their project,” (Kouzes and Pozner 2008, 13).
 Leaders need to consider all the factors that led to this vision, the results, and to envision the future, positive or negative.

 My family was Catholic and Mormon, so it was enforced to learn both doctrines.
-I was confused for many years until I was introduced to a couple, filled with the Holy Spirit, which removed the confusion and led me making Jesus the Lord of my life.
+Confused for many years, I was introduced to a couple, filled with the Holy Spirit, removed the confusion and led me to accept Jesus the Lord of my life.
 I started my journey in hearing the call to ministry, God directing my steps, and developing my ministry philosophy.

 Hearing the Call to Ministry

 Being called to ministry does not happen naturally.
 This calling is a response to God in a person’s life (Mathew 2017, 18).
 The apostle Paul stated, “so that you would walk in a manner worthy of the God who calls you into His kingdom and glory” (1 Thess.
 2:12).
 I have felt God calling me to a pastoral ministry, but I did not confirm if that was God, Satan, or human feelings talking to me.